Engineering Science P.h.D.

-The Doctor of Philosophy degree in Engineering Science is available for four concentrations that correlate with four of our engineering programs.
+The Doctor of Philosophy degree in Engineering Science is available for five concentrations that correlate with five of our engineering programs.
 The areas of concentration are as follows:

 Civil and Environmental Engineering